tonyzheng01/kanye-said-what/README.md

 # What is this?
 This is a game I, Tony Zheng, created.
 I selected one line from every song on every solo Kanye West album and blanked out some of the words.
 Try to guess what Kanye said.

+# What did you use to make this?
+React, JavaScript, Tailwind CSS, Styled Components

 # What albums?
 1. The College Dropout
 2. Late Registration